SantoshPhaiju/SantoshPhaiju/README.md

 - 👋 Hi, I’m @SantoshPhaiju
 - 👀 I’m interested in coding and Web Development.
-- 🌱 I’m currently learning Web development.
+- 🌱 I’m currently learning Nextjs with backend and mongodb database.
-- 💞️ I’m looking to collaborate on my Web development projects.
+- 💞️ I’m looking for an internship for the post of web developer in Kathmandu valley.
 - 📫 How to reach me by email santoshphaiju@gmail.com.

 <!---